Thank you for your service

 Having a community that supports you through your college experience is important.
 There are a variety of communities on campus including ones focused on connecting student veterans and their families and working to make sure they have a successful college experience.

-The Be Series is excited to host, in partnership with Fraternity and Sorority Life and the Student Veterans Center, BE Daring with Melissa Stockwell!
+The Be Series is excited to host, in partnership with Fraternity and Sorority Life, UO Student Veteran's Center, UO Accessibility Education Center and Track Town USA, BE Daring with Melissa Stockwell!

 At first glance, Melissa Stockwell may appear to be the quintessential Mid-western All-American girl, but she is far more.
 She is an American war hero who has triumphed over personal tragedy to achieve greatness, World Champion status, and she has dedicated her life to chasing remarkable accomplishments while giving back to others, particularly those who face challenges similar to her own.